winterscar/spotify-sync/README.md

   - Spotify's API returns tracks in reverse chronological order (newest first)
   - This makes subsequent syncs much faster if you don't add many songs between runs
   - For initial sync or if you have many new likes, set `fetchAll = true`
-- **Album-based downloading**: When you like a song, the entire album is downloaded
+- **Album-based downloading with track-level tracking**: When you like any track, the complete album is downloaded
+  - Individual tracks are tracked in `downloaded.edn` after successful validation
+  - Already-downloaded tracks are automatically skipped (even from the same album)
-  - If you like a second song from the same album, it won't be re-downloaded
+  - If you like more songs from an album later, only the new tracks are downloaded
-  - You'll get the complete album even if you only liked one song
+  - Each track is validated using duration comparison before being marked as complete
+  - Failed tracks retry individually without re-downloading successful ones
 - **ID-based file matching**: Files are named by their Spotify track ID during download, then renamed to proper track names when organized
   - Ensures perfect matching regardless of special characters, multiple artists, or featured artists
   - Example: `4cOdK2wGLETKBW3PvgPWqT.mp3` → `Artist/Album [2024]/Track Name.mp3`